Gaussian Process Regression for Estimating EM Ducting Within the Marine Atmospheric Boundary Layer: Conclusion

 \section{Conclusion}

 Gaussian process regression can be a powerful tool for problems limited by small datasets, such as the duct characterization problem.
+Unlike many supervised machine learning algorithms, including least squares and artificial neural networks, GPR is not prone to overfitting and can provide uncertainty quantification on those predictions.

-We show that GPR is able to accurately predict duct height from an array of propagation factors that is sparsely sampled within a context that is consistent with bistatic radar systems.
-We varied the number of training points: 62 (80/20 train test split) to 24 (30/70 train test split), to observe the performance of GPR on small datasets.
-For noise-contaminated propagation factors, we show that the inverse-variance weighing approach performs better in the duct height estimation than the na\"{i}ve approach, but that the na\"{i}ve approach can be sufficient if data are limited, due to inflated model uncertainty.
-From these results and recorded inference times, Gaussian process regression provides suitable, ``real-time'' inference of duct height.
+We show that GPR is able to accurately predict duct height from an array of propagation factors that is sparsely sampled within a context consistent with bistatic radar systems.
+For noise-contaminated propagation factors, we show that the inverse-variance weighing approach generally performs better than the na\"{i}ve approach by decreasing the MSE and increasing the variance.
+Based on favorable model performance in the presence of severe colored noise contamination with a low train to test ratio, the first sampling case is recommended for evaporation duct height prediction.
+The results in this study are obtained from surrogate data with certain environmental idealizations, such as a smooth ocean surface, constant refractivity profile in range, etc. However, GPR is expected to generalize to more realistic cases under the condition that the training data reflects these less idealized conditions.
+From these results and recorded inference times, Gaussian process regression provides suitable, ``real-time'' approach for estimating duct height.